katydecorah/katydecorah.github.io/code/_posts/2013-08-26-haml-calendar.md

 I started by printing 31 days (with the start of the month at Sunday for now).
 I styled the list items so that only 7 can fit in each row.
 The list items naturally fell into calendar order.

-At this point I had a calendar, but it wasn't accurate.
+At this point I had a calendar, but it wasn't correct.
 August begins on Thursday, not Sunday.
 I found that if I adjusted the starting value of my loop, I could get the first of the month to start on Thursday `- (-3...32).each do |i|`.
 That works, except now Sunday reads as -3 and so forth.
 I added a few constraints:

 {% highlight haml %}
 %ul.week